andyli/jQueryExternForHaxe/README.md

 # NOTICE

-Part of jQueryExtern is being merged back to the Haxe std lib, resulting in a new extern in the Haxe std lib.
-You're encouraged to switch to the new std extern, if you're not using any of the [advanced functionalities](https://github.com/andyli/jQueryExternForHaxe/wiki/Haxe-3#config), which will be reimplemented to work for the new std extern.
-The jQueryExtern lib will eventually become a drop-in replacement to the new std extern with the advanced functionalities.
-However, I haven't started the work on this end yet.
+Part of jQueryExtern is being merged back to the Haxe std lib, resulting in a [new extern](https://github.com/HaxeFoundation/haxe/issues/4377) in the Haxe std lib.
+If you're using Haxe 3.3+, you should switch to the new std extern.
+You may checkout the [haxe3.3 branch of jQueryExtern](https://github.com/andyli/jQueryExternForHaxe/tree/haxe3.3), which is a drop-in replacement to the new std extern with advanced functionalities.

-Read the related [Github issue](https://github.com/HaxeFoundation/haxe/issues/4377) for more details.

 ------------------------